Joe Arpaio: Public relations actions

 One of Arpaio's public relations actions was the requirement that inmates wear pink underwear in order to prevent its theft by the released inmates.
 He claimed this saved the county $70,000 in the first year the rule was in effect.
-Arpaio subsequently started to sell customized pink boxers (with the Maricopa County Sheriff's logo and "Go Joe") as a fund-raiser for Sheriff's Posse Association.
+Arpaio subsequently started to sell customized pink boxers, with the Maricopa County Sheriff's logo and "Go Joe", as a fund-raiser for Sheriff's Posse Association.
 Despite allegations of misuse of funds received from these sales, Arpaio declined to provide an accounting for the money.

 Arpaio's success in gaining press coverage with the pink underwear resulted in his extending the use of the color.
 He introduced pink handcuffs, using the event to promote his book, Sheriff Joe Arpaio, America's Toughest Sheriff.
 Arpaio has said "I can get elected on pink underwear...
 I've done it five times."

 In 2004, Arpaio ordered all undocumented immigrants then in jail to register for the Selective Service System.

 Immigration posse

 In November 2010, Arpaio created an armed illegal immigration operations posse to help his deputies enforce immigration law.
 Members of the posse included actors Steven Seagal, Lou Ferrigno, and Peter Lupus.
 Because the MCSO lost its authority to enforce immigration law (both by losing its 287(g) authority and through a federal court order in Melendres v.
-Arpaio), as of 2013, the posse is no longer active.
+Arpaio), as of 2013, the immigration posse is no longer active.
 While the MCSO website claimed 3,000 posse members, as of July 29, 2015, the posse had 986 members.